Table of Contents

 V. Dosing Guidance

-- Frequency and duration of effects for different delivery methods.
+- Frequency and duration of effects by delivery method.

-- Bedtime dosing benefits and personalized treatment plans.
+- Benefits of bedtime dosing and personalized treatment plans.

 - Evidence-based recommendations for new users.